 Disability Meets Architecture

-The talk was part of our Disability Meets Architecture Project with Critical Design Lab - creating a translational repository of critical accessibility practice and bringing together examples of how ideas and practices from disability communities can inform architectural practice.
+The conversation - chaired by Paul DeFazio - was part of our Disability Meets Architecture Project with Critical Design Lab - where we’ve been creating a translational repository of critical accessibility practice and bringing together examples of how ideas and practices from disability communities can inform architectural practice.
+Disability Meets Architecture builds on from our recent Many More Parts than M! publication, as well as Critical Design Lab Critical Access Primer and involves a series of individuals and organisations.

 Watch or listen to the event here.